WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

   * Fixed by removing the HTML img attributes and added them directly to the columns css and adjusted with custom css.
 * Restaurant Cards overflowing the parent div.
   * Fixed by removing a custom CSS fixed height to the parent div.
+* Navigation links being broken in github pages.
+  * Fixed by adding './' before the page links.

 ## Testing